Originally published: 25 March 2026

 What is S1 safety footwear?

-S1 footwear provides basic protection and is typically used in lower-risk indoor environments.
+S1 safety footwear provides a core level of protection and is typically used in lower-risk indoor environments where exposure to wet conditions is limited.

 - Anti-static properties